 “I recommend a plant-based diet because I know it’s going to lower their blood pressure, improve their insulin sensitivity and decrease their cholesterol,”

 Dr. Michael Greger has dedicated his professional career to staying on top of the latest nutrition research and relating this important information to the public.
-His perspective as a doctor and nutrition researcher:
+His perspective as a doctor and nutrition researcher is that the healthiest diet is made of whole plant foods.
+He writes:

 “The balance of scientific evidence suggests that the healthiest way to eat is a vitamin B12-fortified diet of whole plant foods.
 For optimum nutrition, we should be sure to include in our daily diet not only an array of whole grains, beans, nuts, seeds, fruit, and as many vegetables as we can eat, but also specifically dark green leafy vegetables, berries, and white (or green) tea.” – Michael Greger MD